Learning to Optimize via Information-Directed Sampling: Literature review

 \section{Literature review}

 UCB algorithms are the primary approach considered in the segment of the stochastic multi-armed bandit literature that treats problems with dependent arms.
 UCB algorithms have been applied to problems where the mapping from action to expected reward is a linear \cite{dani2008stochastic, rusmevichientong2010linearly, abbasi2011improved}, generalized linear \cite{filippi2010parametric}, or sparse linear \cite{abbasi2012online} model; is sampled from a Gaussian process \cite{srinivas2012information} or has small norm in a reproducing kernel Hilbert space \cite{srinivas2012information, valko2013finite}; or is a smooth (e.g. Lipschitz continuous) model \cite{kleinberg2008multi, bubeck2011xarmed, valko2013stochastic}.
-Recently, an algorithm known as Thompson sampling has received a great deal of interest. \citet{agrawal2013linear} provided the first analysis for linear contextual bandit problems. \citet{russo2013} consider a more general class of models, and show that standard analysis of upper confidence bound algorithms leads to bounds on the expected regret of Thompson sampling.
+Recently, an algorithm known as Thompson sampling has received a great deal of interest. \citet{agrawal2013linear} provided the first analysis for linear contextual bandit problems. \citet{russo2013nipsEluder,russo2014learning} consider a more general class of models, and show that standard analysis of upper confidence bound algorithms leads to bounds on the expected regret of Thompson sampling.
 Very recent work of \citet{gopalan2014thompson} provides asymptotic frequentist bounds on the growth rate of regret for problems with dependent arms.
 Both UCB algorithms and Thompson sampling have been applied to other types of problems, like reinforcement learning \cite{jaksch2010near, osband2013more} and Monte Carlo tree search \cite{kocsis2006bandit, bai2013bayesian}.
-We will describe both UCB algorithms and Thompson sampling in more detail in Section \ref{sec: beyond ucb}.